How To Plan a Day Trip to Krka National Park Waterfalls, Croatia

 Krka Waterfalls, Croatia

 Visiting Krka National Park Waterfalls can be organized with a tour group, private guide or on your own.
-Krka National Park has five separate entrances, two of which put Skradinski buk in easy reach: Skradin and Lozovac.
+Krka NP has four separate entrances, two of which put Skradinski buk in easy reach: Skradin and Lozovac.

-Read our tips for Things To Do in Skradin before (or after) you visit Krka Waterfalls
+Read about Things To Do in Skradin before (or after) you visit Krka Waterfalls!

 Skradin, Croatia: Sightseeing before Catching the Krka Ferry by JetSettingFools.com